stevenjlho/leetcode/solutions/283. Move Zeroes/README.md

 ## Intuition

-We can use two pointers: `slow` to track the position for the next non-zero element and `fast` to find and move non-zero elements to the `slow` pointer's position.
+We can use two pointers: a fast pointer (`fast`) that explores the array and a slow pointer (`slow`) that marks the position where the next non-zero element should be placed.

 ## Approach

 1. Initialize `slow` to 0, marking the position where the next non-zero element should be placed.
-2. Iterate through the array using the `fast` pointer:
+2. A for loop is used to iterate through the array with the fast pointer.
+The fast pointer scans each element in the array.
-    - When `fast` encounters a non-zero element, swap it with the element at the `slow` index.
+   - If a non-zero element is found, it is swapped with the element at the `slow` pointer's position.
+This is done using a temporary variable (`temp`) to hold one of the values during the swap.
    - Increment `slow` after a swap, to mark the new position for the next non-zero element.
 3. Continue this process until `fast` has scanned the entire array, effectively pushing all zeros to the end.

 ## Complexity